katjad/javascript101-handbook/careers.md

 Become a loss leader and do some free / low paid freelance projects for experience.

-Perhaps learn other languages as well.
+Show an interest in other programming languages as well.

 Contribute to open source projects such as ours.